mmarusiak/LOQUI-unity-dialog-system/README.md

 # More about project
 Project is open source on MIT license.
 Project has been created as just another step in fully understand Unity, project is my hobby not job.
 If you want to colaborate, have some ideas about project or questions feel free to reach me out.

+# Report an issue
+If you found some issue, for example bug, please let me know it in [*issues section*](https://github.com/mmarusiak/unity-dialog-system/issues). *Please check if issue that you are reporting isn't already reported by someone else.*